RupeshJ98/AI-Language-Translator/README.md

 📌 Project Title
 AI-Powered Language Translator & Learning Assistant

-🔍 Problem Statement
+# 🔍 Problem Statement
 Real-time translation apps exist, but most are focused only on basic input/output.
 This app simulates a smart voice assistant that not only translates, but also helps the user learn the target language.

-🧠 Key Features
+# 🧠 Key Features
-Real-time voice input & transcription
+-Real-time voice input & transcription

-Multilingual translation with Google Translate
+-Multilingual translation with Google Translate

-Text-to-speech playback using gTTS
+-Text-to-speech playback using gTTS

-Word-by-word learning mode
+-Word-by-word learning mode

-Pronunciation display
+-Pronunciation display

-Fully built in Python with Streamlit
+-Fully built in Python with Streamlit

-🛠️ Tech Stack
+# 🛠️ Tech Stack
-Python, Streamlit
+-Python, Streamlit

-speech_recognition, googletrans, gTTS, base64
+-speech_recognition, googletrans, gTTS, base64

-Fallbacks handled with error catching
+-Fallbacks handled with error catching

-(Optional) Whisper, TTS, or DB for extended versions
+-(Optional) Whisper, TTS, or DB for extended versions

-💡 Lessons Learned
+# 💡 Lessons Learned
-Working with APIs for voice and translation
+-Working with APIs for voice and translation

-Structuring an interactive Streamlit app
+-Structuring an interactive Streamlit app

-Managing session state and dynamic UI updates
+-Managing session state and dynamic UI updates

-Handling multilingual text and user-friendly design
+-Handling multilingual text and user-friendly design

-🚀 Future Improvements
+# 🚀 Future Improvements
-Flashcard-style vocab quizzes
+-Flashcard-style vocab quizzes

-Offline support with Whisper and local TTS
+-Offline support with Whisper and local TTS

-Saving vocab list as CSV or PDF
+-Saving vocab list as CSV or PDF

-Multiple speaker modes (interpreter style)
+-Multiple speaker modes (interpreter style)

-Deployment via Streamlit Cloud or Hugging Face Spaces
+-Deployment via Streamlit Cloud or Hugging Face Spaces